 We live in a society laced with broken tradition and unique ideas when it comes to weddings.
-So why keep the one tradition that causes such anxiety?
-This tradition started thousands of years ago when arranged marriages were the thing.
+This tradition started thousands of years ago when arranged marriages were the thing (and also part of the reason for the veil).
 We have been given the opportunity to choose who to spend the rest of our lives with, and to document it.
-So why hold on to parts of that tradition?
-Remember: It probably isn't going to be as memorable as you think (see #2) and if the more intimate images we're able to capture are important to you, tradition isn't the way to go.
+So why hold on to parts of that old tradition?
+Remember: It probably isn't going to be as memorable as you think (see #2) and if the more intimate and relaxed images appeal to you, tradition isn't the way to go.

-4. You can't tell a full story with a half-day.
+4. You can't tell a full story as well with only a half-day.

 Being a creative, modern, candid style photographer means that I like to capture the story of your Wedding Day as it unfolds as well as arrange situations that allow for photographs you will cherish for years.
 This is the story of your love, spending this day together as the day you'll become Husband & Wife...
 Do you want to spend the majority of the day together, or apart?